 Presenting our magnificent Byron Bay Beach series of images as professional quality acrylic blocks.

 Know someone who loves the beach?
 How about someone who just needs the calming influence of a magnificent beach-scape?
 Perfect as a one of a kind gift, you can choose between three different images, or three as a complete set.
 With sizes from 18cm x 13cm up to 30cm x 30cm.
 Order your Byron Bay Beach acrylic block now!
 Discover more here.

 Drew Hopper is an award winning travel, documentary and editorial photographer.
 When he isn’t travelling the world capturing spectacular moments, he calls Australia home.
 Captivated by the diversity of cultures, people and environment, Drew ventures far and wide to capture pictures that define his experiences with the vision that they will impact and inspire an audience in a way individual to each viewer.
 We’re proud to have Drew share his insights and experience with us.
 We’ll have regular articles from Drew on travel photography and travel in general.
 Welcome Drew!
-Read Drew’s blog “Travelling with a Light Footprint”.
+Read Drew’s blog “Stand out from the Crowd” here.